Air Fryer Recipe

 1. Preheat your air fryer to 200°C.

-2. In a large bowl, combine olive oil, lemon juice and zest, garlic, oregano, parsley, salt, and pepper to make the marinade.
+2. In a large bowl, mix the olive oil, lemon juice and zest, garlic, oregano, parsley, salt, and pepper to make the marinade.

-3. Add the prawns to the marinade and toss well to coat.
-Let them marinate for at least 10 minutes.
+3. Add the prawns to the marinade and toss thoroughly so they are well coated.
+Leave them to marinate for at least 10 minutes.

-4. Place the marinated prawns in the air fryer basket in a single layer.
+4. Arrange the marinated prawns in the air fryer basket in a single layer.

-5. Air fry the prawns for 6-8 minutes, shaking the basket halfway through to ensure even cooking.
+5. Air fry the prawns for 6-8 minutes, shaking the basket halfway through so they cook evenly.

-6. The prawns are cooked when they turn pink and opaque.
-Be careful not to overcook them as they can become rubbery.
+6. The prawns are ready when they have turned pink and opaque.
+Take care not to overcook them, as they can become rubbery.

-7. Once cooked, serve the prawns with additional lemon wedges and garnish with parsley.
+7. Once cooked, serve the prawns with extra lemon wedges and a garnish of parsley.

 Why this works in an air fryer